reactjs/react.dev/src/content/reference/react/StrictMode.md

   items.push({ id: 'create', label: 'Create Story' });
 ```

 This would [make the `StoryTray` function pure.](/learn/keeping-components-pure) Each time it is called, it would only modify a new copy of the array, and would not affect any external objects or variables.
-This solves the bug, but you had to make the component re-render more often before it became obvious that something is wrong with its behavior.
+This solves the bug, but you had to make the Component re-render more often before it became obvious that something is wrong with its behavior.

 **In the original example, the bug wasn't obvious.
 Now let's wrap the original (buggy) code in `<StrictMode>`:**